adamsilver/fdpb/04-Login.md

 ‘As a user I want to sign in so that...’ said nobody, ever.

 Nobody *wants* to log (or sign) in to your service.
 They're forced to for security reasons.
 Otherwise, everyone could access everyone elses stuff.
-It would be like nobody having locks on their front door.
+It would be like nobody having locks on their front doors.
+Bad.

 Most sites have login forms, but almost as many of them have usability failures in some form or other.
-Social login, like signing in with Facebook, complicates matters further.
-For such a ubiquitous and seemingly simple feature, it's surprising how many issues crop up from site to site.
+Social login complicates matters further but more on this shortly.

+For such a ubiquitous and seemingly simple feature, it's surprising how many issues occur.
 This chapter is dedicated to disecting and remedying each of these issues one by one.
 By process of elimination, users will be left with a pleasant login form that just works.

 How it might look: